Greveley/AutoEncoderImageDenoise/README.md

 There is noise still left within the data that I think could be removed by refining this method.
 In particular, some more hyperparameter tuning of batchsize, window size and possibly the optimizer.

+Having observed results in the other papers I'm sure that the ones I'm getting can be improved.
+But this was initially meant as a PoC so improvements can be made!

 The methodology brings together those found in two papers:
 * Saad, O. and Chen, Y., 2020.
 Deep denoising autoencoder for seismic random noise attenuation.
 GEOPHYSICS, 85(4), pp.V367-V376.